 DR. Yuval Bitan

-I study the interaction between people and technology, seeking ways to make technology more accessible and easy to use.
+I study the interaction between human operators and technology, seeking ways to make technology more accessible and easy to use.
 My studies examine theoretical models in lab experiments and field observations, investigating clinicians' perceptions, information processing, and decision making.
 Mixed methods are applied in my research, including ethnographic observations, interviews, questionnaires, and simulations.
-In collaboration with few health organizations we collect both quantitative and qualitative data in field studies, that contribute both to theory and to practice.
+In collaboration with a few health organizations we collect both quantitative and qualitative data in field studies, that contribute both to theory and to practice.

 B.Sc, Industrial Engineering, Afeka Academic College of Engineering.

 M.Sc, Safety Engineering , Ben-Gurion University.

 M.Sc, Industrial Engineering, Ben-Gurion University

 Ph.d Student, Health Policy and Management, Ben-Gurion University

 Commanders' Decision-Making Process in Mass-Casualty Incidents, Identification of Out-of-Hospital Cardiac-Arrest, Team-Cognition, Information Theory